 Located on the Rhode Island Hospital campus, Hasbro Children's Hospital is a dedicated pediatric care facility which includes a recently-renovated pediatric emergency department.
 Hasbro provides care for some 7,000 inpatients and 60,000 outpatients annually.

 Hope Hospice & Palliative Care Rhode Island

-Hope Hospice & Palliative Care Rhode Island is the second oldest hospice in the nation and the major teaching affiliate for hospice and palliative medicine for Alpert Medical School.
+Hope Hospice & Palliative Care Rhode Island is the second oldest hospice in the nation and the major teaching affiliate for hospice and palliative medicine for the Warren Alpert Medical School.
 Established in 1976, Hope Hospice RI cares for 3,500 patients a year.

 Memorial Hospital of Rhode Island

 Memorial Hospital of Rhode Island is a 294-bed hospital that serves a community of more than 180,000 people in Pawtucket and the Blackstone Valley region of Rhode Island.
 Memorial's rehabilitation center focuses on services to patients afflicted by stroke, amputation, or neurological disability and includes comprehensive inpatient and outpatient services.
 The hospital offers cutting-edge cancer care and is the practice base for the Brown residency program in family medicine.

 Providence VA Medical Center is a 230-bed facility providing acute inpatient and ambulatory care in medicine, surgery, psychiatry and neurology.
 The hospital admits approximately 5,000 veterans annually and provides over 150,000 outpatient visits in 41 clinics.
 It is a regional center for treatment of post-traumatic stress disorder.
 The hospital also provides special medical services in the areas of dialysis, substance abuse treatment, rehabilitative medicine, and prosthetics.